fravelhm/ENG3695Proj2/README.md

 [Dash](#Dash)

 ### Starting the Engine
-Step 1. put key into the ignition slot.
+1. Put the ignition key into the ignition slot.
-Step 2. turn the key to the third position and hold for a second.
+2. Turn the key to the third position and hold for a second.
-Step 3. let the key go back into position two.
+3. Let the key go back into position two.

 #### Center Console